tophf/view-image-video-info/README.md

 ### Permissions:

 * `contextMenus` - to add the context menu, duh
-* `webNavigation` - to enable the detector script (described above) in the iframes of the active tab
+* `webNavigation` - to hide the displayed info cards on fake navigation used by modern SPA sites like youtube or twitter
-* `<all_urls>` - to remember the right image before the context menu is invoked (the API doesn't allow to retroactively get the clicked element so unfortunately the extension cannot make do with just `activeTab` permission)
+* `<all_urls>` - to get the file size and type of the image

 ### How to limit the site permissions